joymerino/joymerino/README.md

 - 👀 I’m interested in getting back to coding and analysis.
 - 🌱 I’m currently learning GitHub and R
 - 💞️ I’m looking to collaborate on NOAA's OpenScapes for Science
-- 📫 How to reach me joy.merino@noaa.gov
+- 📫 Reach me at joy.merino@noaa.gov

 <!---
 joymerino/joymerino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.